Intersection Number, Length, and Systole on Compact Hyperbolic Surfaces

-\end{itemize} \paragraph{Outline of the proof of Theorem \ref{theorem: main.order}.} The main steps of the proof are as follows.
-In order to find the lower bound for $I(X)$, we consider a closed geodesic with length systole and a shortest closed geodesic that intersects it at two points.
-In order to find the required upper bound, we consider a proper pants decomposition $\mathcal{P}$ of $X$.
-Then we split $X$ into thin and thick parts where the thin parts are annular neighborhoods of the curves in $\mathcal{P}$ (they are a subset of their collars) and the thick parts are the complements of the thin parts (see \S\ref{sec: prem}).
-Consider the following inequality for $I_i,\ell_i,\ell'_i \geq 0$:
+\end{itemize} \textbf{Outline of the proof of Theorem \ref{theorem: main.order}.} The main steps of the proof are as follows.
+In order to find the lower bound for $I(X)$, we consider a systole, $i.e.$, a closed geodesic with the shortest length and a shortest closed geodesic that intersects it at two points (as we explained when we described Figure \ref{fig: sys(X).main}).
+In order to find the required upper bound, we consider a \emph{proper pants decomposition} $\mathcal{P}$ of $X$, that is, a pants decomposition in which the length of every curve is less than the Bers' constant (a constant depending on $g$); see \S \ref{sec: prem}.
+We then split $X$ into thin and thick parts, where the thin parts are annular neighborhoods of the curves in $\mathcal{P}$ (they are contained in their collars), and the thick parts are the complements of the thin parts (see \S\ref{sec: prem}).
+The following inequality for variables $I_i,\ell_i,\ell'_i \geq 0, \, i=1,2$ :

-It implies that it is enough to obtain the required upper bound in each part separately.
-Then we can see that the thin part containing the systole has the main contribution to $I(X)$.
-The heart of the proof is to approximate the lengths and intersection numbers of geodesic arcs inside the thin parts (see \S\ref{sec: proof}).
+implies that it is enough to obtain the required upper bound for each part separately, and we will see that the thin part(s) containing the systole(s) have the main contribution to $I(X)$.
+The heart of the proof is to approximate the lengths and intersection numbers of geodesic arcs inside a thin part (see \S\ref{sec: proof}).

-\paragraph{Questions.} \begin{itemize} \item Where is the supremum attained in Equation (\ref{equ: I}) (the definition of $I(X)$)?\\ We can see $I(X)$ is achieved by a pair of geodesic currents, see Corollary \ref{cor: I=2godesic}.
+\textbf{Questions.} \begin{itemize} \item Where is the supremum attained in Equation (\ref{equ: I}) (the definition of $I(X)$)?\\ We can see $I(X)$ is achieved by a pair of geodesic currents; see Corollary \ref{cor: I=2godesic}.
 One may ask whether $I(X)$ is achieved by a pair of closed geodesics, particularly simple closed geodesics.
-For instance, is it true that for $a.e.$ $X\in \Mg$ there are simple closed geodesics $\gamma_1,\gamma_2$ such that $i(\gamma_1,\gamma_2)=I(X)\ell_X(\gamma_1)\ell_X(\gamma_2)?$ If it is true, then we would have $I_{simple}(X)=I(X)$ for all $X\in \Mg$.
+For instance, is it true that for almost every $X\in \Mg$ there are simple closed geodesics $\gamma_1,\gamma_2$ such that $i(\gamma_1,\gamma_2)=I(X)\ell_X(\gamma_1)\ell_X(\gamma_2)?$ If it is true, then we would have $I_{simple}(X)=I(X)$ for all $X\in \Mg$.